Naaberle/Assignment_02/README.md

 One change I would make in a future iteration is to add spoke width as an adjustable parameter.
 At present, this value is hard-coded based on the height of the outer wall, limiting flexibility and experimentation.

 The results from the discs that do produce the Moiré effect are consistent with expectations.
-However, the first set I printed did not generate any visible interference, which prompted me to propose a modified formulation of the Moiré function:
+However, the first set I printed did not generate any visible interference, which prompted me to propose a modified formulation of the Moiré function as shown in Figures 7a & 7b.

 [![Assignment_02][images-fig7a]](https://github.com/Naaberle/Assignment_02/blob/main/images/fig7a.png?)<br />